Michelle Carter (athlete): Personal life

 Carter is a Christian.
 She has said, "Through faith and sports, I've learned discipline and self-control.
 In the Bible, God tells us we have to work, even if what we want is not going to happen right away.
 People want a platform, but with that comes responsibility.
 Before winning the gold medal, I needed to be in a mature place to handle the opportunities that were going to come my way, to make sure I didn't use them for my advantage.
 You have to put your pride aside and let God's plan come through.
 He has given me this platform for Him to shine."
 She has also said "I know God allowed me to have this medal, and with it I want to glorify Him and point others to Him."

 As a child, Carter was diagnosed with ADHD and dyslexia.

 Carter is a certified professional make-up artist.

 Carter has focused on body image both on and off the field, talking to young women about confidence through her program You Throw Girl.
 "You have to understand everyone's body was built to do something.
 I was built to do something, and that's how I was built.
 I think the world is realizing we were promoting one body type and there have always been many."

 Carter married husband Courtney Elder in 2019.
 They first met as children at Oak Cliff Bible Fellowship church, when Carter was 5 years old, and reconnected as adults in 2016.

 Carter lives in Grand Prairie, Texas.
+She was inducted as an honorary member of Sigma Gamma Rho on July 24, 2026, during the sorority's 61st Biennial Boule in Tampa, Florida.